SparkED: Meet the student volunteers on a mission to give underserved students a bright future

 As a middle schooler, Paridhi realised this harsh reality while conducting mentorship sessions at Title 1 elementary schools.
 A visit to low socioeconomic areas in Asia further fueled Paridhi’s desire to do something for underserved students.
 Her experience found that students from low-income families had the desire to make their lives better but they seemed directionless.
 With numerous factors working against them, these young minds were not being given the support they needed and yet their desire to learn was incredibly evident.

-Two years ago, tenth grader Paridhi founded SparkED, a non-profit organisation dedicated to educating, empowering and enabling youth to make informed decisions about their career and life trajectroy.
+Two years ago, tenth grader Paridhi founded SparkED, a non-profit organisation dedicated to educating, empowering and enabling youth to make informed decisions about their career and life trajectory.
 Two years on and SparkED has hosted professionals from various career fields, who have shared their expertise with students from 14 different US states and 11 countries.
 Offering tutoring, mentorship programmes, webinars, panels on college pathways and Instagram takeovers.
-SparkED gives undrersrved students the opportunity to envision themselves in the fields of their choice and the support and skills to take them there.
+SparkED gives underserved students the opportunity to envision themselves in the fields of their choice and the support and skills to take them there.

 So far, more that 1500+ have benefited from SparkED’s offering.
-And, with the dedication of high school student volunteers like Neha, SparkED is expanding its outreach by partnering with international organisations in the UK, Asia, and the US to create a real impact in students’ lives globally.
+And, with the dedication of high school student volunteers like Neha, SparkED is expanding its outreach by partnering with international organisations in the UK, Asia and the US to create a real impact in students’ lives globally.
 But SparkED is just one example of an organisation bringing together students from around the world; we all have the ability to reach out in our communities to make a difference in others’ lives

 Take social media, for example.
 Especially during the pandemic, social media has become an educational tool for teachers when more traditional methods are strained.
 From creative cooking projects to Tik Tok labs, teachers have come up with creative ways to keep students engaged and students are stepping up their game.
 Beyond the classrooms, student volunteers at SparkED are going above and beyond to enrich their community.
 Whether it is in-person or online, the connection doesn’t just stop here, so let’s make a change together!